MalakS38/Data-Analysis-in-Excel-Bike-Sales-Customer-Insights/README.md

 # Data Analysis in Excel: Bike Sales & Customer Insights

 ## Objective
-Perform end-to-end data analysis in Excel—from cleaning and transforming raw customer data, to analyzing purchase trends, to building an interactive dashboard—in order to identify key factors influencing bike purchase decisions.
+End-to-end data analysis in Excel—from data cleaning and transforming raw customer data, to analyzing purchase trends, to building an interactive dashboard, in order to identify key factors influencing bike purchase decisions.

 ---